 Our executive compensation program is designed to attract, retain, motivate and reward the executive officers for their performance and contribution to Goodfood's long-term success.
 The objective of the program is to focus Goodfood's executive officers on the key business factors that affect shareholder value and to align their compensation with Goodfood's business and financial objectives and the long-term interests of Goodfood's shareholders.
-Since the start of the year ended August 31, 2019 ("Fiscal 2019"), the Company has adopted compensation objectives based partially upon the achievement of certain financial and operational objectives.
-The Company's philosophy is to pay fair, reasonable and competitive compensation with an equity-based component in order to align the interest of the Company's executive officers with those of its shareholders.

-During the course of Fiscal 2020, the GHRC Committee retained the services of PCI - Perrault Consulting Inc. ("PCI") to review the Company's executive compensation market positioning and to assist in refining the executive compensation policy going forward, beginning with Fiscal 2021.
+During the course of the fiscal year ended August 31, 2020 ("Fiscal 2020"), the GHRC Committee retained the services of Perrault Consulting Inc. ("PCI") to review the Company's executive compensation market positioning and to assist in refining the executive compensation policy going forward, beginning with Fiscal 2021.

-On September 29, 2021, the Company adopted a revised bonus compensation structure, to be effective Fiscal 2022.
-This new bonus program will be based on net sales and adjusted EBITDA with the objectives i) to align management team and employees to corporate objectives and shareholders' interests; and ii) recognize corporate and individual performance.
-All employees eligible for bonus incentive payment will have a portion of their bonus calculated based on the corporate objectives and a portion calculated based on their individual objectives.
-The weighting factor of corporate components will vary based on the level of employees, ranging from 45% for employees to 70% for Executive Officers.
+On September 29, 2021, the Company adopted a revised bonus compensation structure, effective as of September 1, 2021.
+This bonus program was based on net sales and adjusted EBITDA with the objectives i) to align the management team and employees to corporate objectives and shareholders' interests; and ii) to recognize corporate and individual performance.
+All employees eligible for bonus incentive payment have a portion of their bonus calculated based on the corporate objectives and a portion calculated based on their individual objectives.
+The weighting factor of corporate components varies based on the level of employees, ranging from 45% for employees to 70% for Executive Officers.